 - The real life Mods and Rockers are awesomely parodied as the Originals and Dirt in the graphic novel The Originals.

-- Marshal Law features Ganggreen, a gang of combat veteran superhero toughs in who all wear green (except a member called Overdose, who wears black).
-They all seem to have personal gimmics as well.
+- Marshal Law features Gang Green, a gang of combat veteran superhero toughs who all wear green (except a member called Overdose, who wears black).
+They all seem to have personal gimmicks as well.

 - There are several superhero Gangs of Hats in this series, others include the all-bionic California Bastards and the all-female Ammo-Zones.

-- Astro City has the Sweet Adelines, a gang who dress like members of a barbershop quartet.
+- The Sweet Adelines are a gang who dress like members of a barbershop quartet.

 - The generic gangs in Joel Schumacher's Batman films qualify (see especially in Batman and Robin during Barbara's street race scene); you might even be able to include the various Mooks who work for certain Batman villains: Joker's men all wear purple or dress as clowns, Two-Face's men all wear two-colored masks, etc.

 - Played with in The Dark Knight with The Joker's henchmen wearing clown masks during the bank heist scene.
 The masks carry a theme but have practical uses like keeping the robbers anonymous and allowing The Joker himself to hide among them.

 - The Axe Gang in Kung Fu Hustle all wield axes and perform choreographed dancing in perfect unison.
 This is more due to Brother Sum's personal style than any consensus among the membership.